-All members of the Steering Committee, including the CFPO, FPO, both Training Officers and a Platoon Chief were consulted with as a key stakeholder in the Fire Department Master Plan Update process.
+All members of the Steering Committee, and the above-listed staff were consulted with as a key stakeholder in the Fire Department Master Plan Update process.

 Representatives from the Firefighters Association Executive were also interviewed during the project initiation process as an opportunity to receive feedback and input into the study from the key stakeholder group that the firefighters comprise.